Ethereum-ERD/dev-upgradeable/README.md

 `getApproxHint(uint256 _CR, uint256 _numTrials, uint256 _inputRandomSeed)`: helper function, returns a positional hint for the sorted list.
 Used for transactions that must efficiently re-insert a Trove to the sorted list.

-`getRedemptionHints(uint256 _EUSDamount, uint256 _price, uint256 _maxIterations)`: helper function specifically for redemptions.
+`getRedemptionHints(uint256 _USDEamount, uint256 _price, uint256 _maxIterations)`: helper function specifically for redemptions.
 Returns three hints:

 - `firstRedemptionHint` is a positional hint for the first redeemable Trove (i.e. Trove with the lowest ICR >= MCR).
 - `partialRedemptionHintNICR` is the final nominal ICR of the last Trove after being hit by partial redemption, or zero in case of no partial redemption (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).
-- `truncatedEUSDamount` is the maximum amount that can be redeemed out of the the provided `_EUSDamount`.
-This can be lower than `_EUSDamount` when redeeming the full amount would leave the last Trove of the redemption sequence with less debt than the minimum allowed value.
+- `truncatedUSDEamount` is the maximum amount that can be redeemed out of the the provided `_USDEamount`.
+This can be lower than `_USDEamount` when redeeming the full amount would leave the last Trove of the redemption sequence with less debt than the minimum allowed value.

 The number of Troves to consider for redemption can be capped by passing a non-zero value as `_maxIterations`, while passing zero will leave it uncapped.

 ### Stability Pool Functions - `StabilityPool.sol`

-`provideToSP(uint256 _amount, address _frontEndTag)`: allows stablecoin holders to deposit `_amount` of EUSD to the Stability Pool.
-It sends `_amount` of EUSD from their address to the Pool, and tops up their EUSD deposit by `_amount` and their tagged front end’s stake by `_amount`.
+`provideToSP(uint256 _amount, address _frontEndTag)`: allows stablecoin holders to deposit `_amount` of USDE to the Stability Pool.
+It sends `_amount` of USDE from their address to the Pool, and tops up their USDE deposit by `_amount` and their tagged front end’s stake by `_amount`.
 If the depositor already has a non-zero deposit, it sends their accumulated ETH and gains to their address, and pays out their front end’s gain to their front end.

-`withdrawFromSP(uint256 _amount)`: allows a stablecoin holder to withdraw `_amount` of EUSD from the Stability Pool, up to the value of their remaining Stability deposit.
-It decreases their EUSD balance by `_amount` and decreases their front end’s stake by `_amount`.
+`withdrawFromSP(uint256 _amount)`: allows a stablecoin holder to withdraw `_amount` of USDE from the Stability Pool, up to the value of their remaining Stability deposit.
+It decreases their USDE balance by `_amount` and decreases their front end’s stake by `_amount`.
 It sends the depositor’s accumulated ETH and other gains to their address, and pays out their front end’s gain to their front end.
 If the user makes a partial withdrawal, their deposit remainder will earn further gains.
 To prevent potential loss evasion by depositors, withdrawals from the Stability Pool are suspended when there are liquidable Troves with ICR < 110% in the system.

 `withdrawCollateralGainToTrove(address _hint)`: sends the user's entire accumulated ETH/LSDs gain to the user's active Trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
 Sends the depositor's other gain to the depositor, and sends the tagged front end's other gain to the front end.